 When it comes to giving his time to try to better the game of golf, Jim Bunch is willing and able.

 The longtime Denver resident has volunteered countless hours while playing prominent roles with both the USGA and the Western Golf Association in the 21st century.
-That selfless service has earned Bunch a spot in the Colorado Golf Hall of Fame.

 Over the years, Bunch’s roles have included being chairman of the USGA Rules of Golf Committee, of the WGA and of the Evans Scholars Foundation that awards full tuition and housing college scholarships to high-achieving caddies with limited financial means.